Remna0w0/SlytaDX/README.md

 | `%roles` | (Admin only) Spawns the role assignment button panel. |
 | `%dragon` | Starts an interactive "Eternal Dragon" game session. |
 | `%ping` | Returns "Pong!" |

+### Database

+SlyaDX keeps a database of server members and stream followers.
+The plan is to use data from this database to create more community building interaction opportunities.
+It also keeps track of what commands are being used the most.

 ## Technical Architecture